just-the-docs/just-the-docs/processes/MAKING_DECISIONS.md

   - When a decision is made in the meeting, include it in the minutes and inform any other team members outside the meeting.
   - Document the decision in this manual if it's relevant to future work for more than one specific client.

-## Guidelines for making Good Decisions
+## Guidelines for Making Good Decisions

   - What is the biggest opportunity, biggest risk, and expected outcome of each path?
   - Consider whether your decision offers an incremental, geometric or exponential benefit.